 9-10 points 7-8 points 5-6 points 4 or fewer points Consistently participates in class and/or on forums twice a week.
 Thought provoking ideas, asks/posts interesting questions.
-On time.
-No unexcused absences.
 Participates in class and/or on forums twice a week consistently through semester.
 Good ideas, asks/posts questions.
-On time, no unexcused absences.
-Participates in class and/or on forums time to time.
-Mostly prefers to lurk.
+Participates in class and/or on forums from time to time.
+Mostly prefer to lurk.
 Pretty good input but doesn't speak up in team or class discussions or contribute on forums consistently.
-Fewer than 3 unexcused absences.
 Barely says anything all semester whether in class or on Canvas Forums.
 Mostly lurkers even if has good attendance.
-May or may not be on time.
-May have more than 3 unexcused absences.